-- 1st Premium Blue Ribbon, 2nd Premium Red Ribbon, 3rd Premium - White Ribbon, 4th Ribbon - Pink Ribbon, Grand Champion- Royal Purple Ribbon, Reserve Grand Champion -Royal Pink Ribbon, Best in Class - Red & Black Rosette, Merit - Orange Ribbon.
-Trophy Award to Grand Champion and Plaque Award to Reserve Champion/Best in Department/Showmanship Classes. - Exhibitors receiving sticker ribbons are able to come to fair office on Sunday at 3:30 pm to receive a ribbon for their sticker ribbon.
-Additional recycling of ribbons are encouraged yearly if you wish not to keep them. - 10.
-If there is one entry in a class, the premium awarded shall be determined by the judge. - 11.
-No exhibit can be entered in more than one class or awarded more than one premium. - Back Tags can be picked up anytime after 3pm on 12.
+- a.
+1st Premium Blue Ribbon, 2nd Premium Red Ribbon, 3rd Premium White Ribbon, 4th Ribbon Pink Ribbon, Grand Champion- Royal Purple Ribbon, Reserve Grand Champion Royal Pink Ribbon, Best in Class Red & Black Rosette, Merit Orange Ribbon.
+Trophy Award to Grand Champion and Plaque Award to Reserve Champion/Best in Department/Showmanship Classes. - 8.
+Exhibitors receiving sticker ribbons are able to come to fair office on Sunday at 3:30 pm to receive a ribbon for their sticker ribbon.
+Additionally, recycling of ribbons is encouraged yearly if you wish not to keep them. - 9.
+If there is one entry in a class, the premium awarded shall be determined by the judge. - 10.
+No exhibit can be entered in more than one class or awarded more than one premium. - 11.
 The Fair Board will take every precaution for the safekeeping of all exhibits after arrival, but will not be responsible for loss or damage that may occur.
-Exhibitors shall give personal attention to their exhibits and attend to their removal when released. - 13.
-The Crawford County Fair Board will not allow any animals, two months or younger, to be given away or sold at the fair. - 14.
-EXHIBITS WILL NOT BE RELEASED UNTIL SUNDAY AT 4:00 P.M.
-ON THE LAST DAY OF THE FAIR.
-Exhibitors who remove any exhibits prior to 4:00 p.m. on Sunday will forfeit all premiums.
+Exhibitors shall give personal attention to their exhibits and attend to their removal when released. - 12.
+The Crawford County Fair Board will not allow any animals, two months or younger, to be given away or sold at the fair. - 13.
+NEW- Animals sold at the Meat Animal Auction- will be released at 2:30pm on Sunday for shipping to the locker plants. - 14.
+ALL OTHER EXHIBITS WILL NOT BE RELEASED UNTIL SUNDAY AT 4:00 P.M., THE LAST DAY OF THE FAIR.
+Exhibitors who remove any exhibits prior to 4:00 PM on Sunday will forfeit all premiums.
 See ATCP Chapter 160.03, article 4. - 15.
-Exhibits must be picked up by 5:00 p.m. on the last day of the fair.
+Exhibits must be picked up by 5:00 PM on the last day of the fair.
 Items left at the fairgrounds will be kept at the Extension Office for no more than 2 weeks.
 After that, all items will be disposed. - 16.
 No soliciting at the Crawford County Fair without Fair Board permission.
 This includes flyers posted or distributed at the fairgrounds. - 17.
 Entry fees to be paid when exhibitor packet is picked up.
-If you do not pay your fees you will not get your back tags for livestock showing and will forfeit your premium checks. - NO EXHIBITOR may enter in both the Junior and Open 18.
-All corrections for entry errors need to be submitted by the Friday, before the week of the Fair.
-Visit www.CrawfordCountyWisconsinFair.com and under the Exhibitor Section for the CORRECTION FORM - 19.
-ALL NEW ANIMAL exhibitors MUST attend Consumer Protection Training in order to exhibit at the 2019 Crawford County Fair.
-This training is ONLY FOR NEW ANIMAL EXHIBITORS WHO HAVEN'T TAKEN TRAINING. only allowed for exhibitors and superintendents.
-Campers20.
-Award recipients will be listed in local newspapers and on Crawford County Fair web-site no later than October 1. - 21.
+If you do not pay your fees you will not get your back tags for livestock showing and will forfeit your premium checks. - 18.
+All corrections for entry errors need to be submitted by the Friday, August 13th.
+Visit www.CrawfordCountyWisconsinFair.com, Exhibitor Section for the CORRECTION FORM - ALL NEW ANIMAL exhibitors MUST attend Consumer Protection Training in order to exhibit at the 2021 Crawford County Fair.
+This training is ONLY FOR NEW ANIMAL EXHIBITORS WHO HAVEN'T TAKEN TRAINING. - 20.
+Award recipients will be listed in local newspapers and on Crawford County Fair web-site prior to October 1. - 21.
 Premium checks will first be available at Crawford County 4-H Awards Night; after this date, checks will be available for pick-up at the UW-Extension Office.
 NO PREMIUM CHECKS WILL BE MAILED by Crawford County Fair or UW-Extension.
 If you would like your premium check mailed, mail or drop off a self-addressed, stamped envelope to Crawford County Fair, 225 N. Beaumont Rd.
-Suite 240; - Prairie du Chien, WI 53821.
-Include a list of whose checks need to be included.
-Premium summary may be obtained with a fee of \$10.00 - per exhibitor.
+Suite 240; Prairie du Chien, WI 53821.
+Include a list of individuals who's checks need to be included.

+22. Premium summary may be obtained with a fee of \$10.00 per exhibitor.